AdobeDocs/photoshop-api-docs-pre-release/README.md

 }
 ```

-#### Example 2: Initiate a job to create an image mask
+### Example 2: Initiate a job to create an image mask

 The workflow is exactly the same as [creating an image cutout](#example-1-initiate-a-job-to-create-an-image-cutout) except you use the `/mask` endpoint instead of `/cutout`.

-## Version 1 [DEPRECATED]

-### General Workflow

-The typical workflow involves making a synchronous API call to the POST endpoint https://sensei.adobe.io/services/v1/predict for which the response will contain a link to the created mask file.

-### How to use the API's

-The API's are documented at [https://adobedocs.github.io/photoshop-api-docs/#api-Sensei-ImageCutout_V1](https://adobedocs.github.io/photoshop-api-docs-pre-release/#api-Sensei-ImageCutout_V1)

 # Lightroom APIs